George Jonas: Vengeance

 His 1984 book Vengeance was a bestseller, printed in 21 editions in 13 languages.
 It portrayed the events of the Israeli Mossad assassinations following the Munich massacre, undertaken in retaliation for the murder of Israeli athletes by Palestinian terrorists at the 1972 Olympics in Munich.
 The book was later adapted twice as films: first, as a made-for-TV-film Sword of Gideon (1986).
 It was later developed as a feature film Munich (2005), directed by Steven Spielberg and with a screenplay written by Tony Kushner, an American playwright who won the Pulitzer Prize.

 In an extended article in Maclean's magazine in January 2006, Jonas wrote about the development of the book, for which he was commissioned by publishers who had heard Avner's story, and the long process of it being developed as a feature film.
 He felt that the film Munich suggests that there is little difference between terrorism and counter-terrorism, and thus Spielberg's movie had a spirit opposite to that of his book.
 In the article, Jonas notes that the world and opinions about allowable actions and grievances has changed in the nearly 20 years between when his book was published and the film was being developed.
 (He was not able to read the screenplay or see the film before commercial release, so did not influence what was done.)

-Of some critics' assertions that his source for the book had fabricated his story, Jonas told the publishers and Jonas that he was head of a Mossad hit team.
+Of some critics' assertions that his source for the book had fabricated his story, Avner told the publishers and Jonas that he was head of a Mossad hit team.
 Given the nature of intelligence and secret operations, Jonas acknowledged there was no sure way to determine whether his source was telling the truth, as governments do not like to confirm such material.
 But he had done considerable research, and said that he could confirm details at some of the places where his source had claimed to be operating.